DFKI-NI/astra_depth_filters/README.md

 Depth filter
 ---------------

-This mighty tool is designed to remove noise occuring at edges.
+This mighty tool is designed to remove noise occurring at edges.
 This noise is especially intense if the driver is compiled with option DFILTER=OFF and launched with depth_registration:=true.
 The filter will detect edges in the input image and dilate them.
 Of all resulting edge pixels the filter will determine how many similar pixels are nearby.
 If that number is below a certain threshold the pixel will be marked as invalid.

 <img src="img/orbbec_astra_noise.png" width="320">  <img src="img/orbbec_astra_filtered.png" width="320">